sartorius/mgpronote/README.md

-# Ruby on Rails Tutorial sample application
+# MGSuivi based on Ruby on Rails Tutorial sample application

-This is the sample application for
+This application is based on
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)